camileen/elm_guess-word/README.md

 ## Requirements :
 **You will have to launch a local json server.**
 You can install the *json-server* package from npm with the following command: `npm install json-server -g`
+You can use any other json server package but be aware that **you have to use port 5000** to play the game.

 **WARNING:** *json-server* requires at least version 12 of Node